CybercellVIIT/VishwaCTF-22-Writeups/Miscellaneous/Forest Trails/readme.md

 From the challenge name and description, which has the words 'inorder' italicized, we can deduce that the challenge talks about inorder traversal of a binary tree
-From the given array we can simply traverse and output the ASCII converted characters to get the flag This can also be done manually, but a possible C++ code for the same is as provided in the Tree2.cpp
+From the given array we can simply traverse and output the ASCII converted characters to get the flag This can also be done manually, but a possible C++ code for the same is as provided in the solution.cpp